StaticSharp/FFMpegInstaller/README.md

 Usage
 -----
-Install a NuGet package, corresponding to a target platform (currently only FFMpegInstaller.Windows.x64 is abailable).
+Install a NuGet package, corresponding to a target platform (currently only FFMpegInstaller.Windows.x64 is available).
 When your project is built FFmpeg binaries will be copied to output folder.
 Absolute path for ffmpeg/ffprobe binaries can be read in runtime with `FFMpegInstaller.Discover.InstallationDirectory`

 Versioning
 ---------------